therealsatya/15440web/_pages/about.md

 ### Office Hours

-Satya's office hours will be held in GHC 9123.
+TA office hours will be held in the GHC 5th Floor Commons

-Babu's office hours will be held in ????
+Satya's office hours will be held in GHC-9123.

-Zack's  office hours will be held in ????
+Babu's office hours will be held in 5th Floor Commons

-TA office hours will be held at the GHC 5th Floor Commons Area, Table #???.
+Zack's  office hours will be held in GHC-4124

 ### Slides from Lectures and Recitations